× Search

 Site A banner image

-This CCO was established on 3 October 2022 to own the land referred to as ‘Site A’ of the civic precinct, following consultation with mana whenua partners and the community.
+The Charitable Trust was established in October 2022 to own the land referred to as ‘Site A’ of the Te Manawataki o Te Papa civic precinct, following consultation with mana whenua partners and the community.

 We invited feedback on the proposal as part of our consultation process in September 2022.
 A total of 73 submissions on the proposal to establish a new ownership structure for the civic precinct land were received.